weapons-and-armor

 Kyoketsu-shoge: The Rope and Blade

 The kyoketsu-shoge was a masterclass in multi-functionality.
 A ninja could throw the ring over a branch, secure the rope, and climb hand over hand.
 They could entangle an opponent's weapon by looping the rope around the blade, then yank to disarm.
-The blade could be used as a grappling hook by wrapping the rope around a structure and wedging the point into a crevice.
+The blade could function as a grappling hook by wrapping the rope around a structure and wedging the point into a crevice.
 Despite this complexity, the entire weapon weighed less than a kilogram and could be coiled into a compact bundle that fit inside a coat pocket.

 Training with the kyoketsu-shoge required extensive practice in both weapon handling and rope work.
 The coordination needed to spin, throw, and retrieve the weapon under combat conditions was formidable.
 Modern enthusiasts of historical ninja martial arts consider the kyoketsu-shoge to be one of the most challenging and rewarding weapons to master.